At a glance

 If you have symptoms of an infection with or have been exposed to the hepatitis A

 A blood sample drawn from a vein in your arm

 What is being tested?

 Hepatitis A is produced in response to an infection with the hepatitis A .
 Hepatitis A is a highly contagious liver infection caused by the hepatitis A virus (HAV).
 It is one of several various causes of hepatitis, a condition characterised by inflammation and enlargement of the liver.
-Hepatitis A is one of five "hepatitis viruses" identified so far, including B, C, D, and E that are known to cause the disease.
+Hepatitis A is one type of "hepatitis virus" identified so far; others including hepatitis B, C, D, and E are also known to cause hepatitis.

 Hepatitis A is spread through food or water contaminated with the virus or by coming in contact with an infected person.
 While hepatitis A can cause a severe, disease, it does not cause a infection as do some of the other hepatitis viruses.
 If you are exposed to hepatitis A, your immune system produces in response to the virus.
 This test detects hepatitis A antibodies in the blood.